jina-ai/finetuner/docs/notebooks/using_mclip.md

 ```

 ## Backbone Model
-Currently, we only support one multilingual CLIP model, which has been made available by [open-clip](https://github.com/mlfoundations/open_clip).
-This model is the `xlm-roberta-base-ViT-B-32`, which has been trained on the `laion5b` dataset.
+Currently, we only support one multilingual CLIP model.
+This model is the `xlm-roberta-base-ViT-B-32` from [open-clip](https://github.com/mlfoundations/open_clip), which has been trained on the [`laion5b` dataset](https://github.com/LAION-AI/laion5B-paper).

 ## Fine-tuning